TusharAgey/leaving-home/README.md

-# leaving-home
+# Leaving Home?
-A simple tool providing a checklist of tasks while leaving home to ensure you have a peace of mind!
+A simple tool providing a checklist of tasks while leaving home to ensure peace of mind while travelling!